Institutions of society examples. Social institution: concept, types, functions

 • Social roles and statuses

-• Means and institutions that perform the functions of this institution.
+• Facilities and institutions performing the functions of this institute.
 Sanctions.

 Signs of social institutions

 • Patterns of behavior, attitudes.
-So, for example, the institution of education is characterized by the desire to acquire knowledge.
+For example, an educational institution is characterized by the desire to acquire knowledge.

-• cultural symbols.
-So, for a family, these are wedding rings, a marriage ritual; for the state - coat of arms, flag, anthem; for religion, an icon, a cross, etc.
+• Cultural symbols.
+So, for a family it’s wedding rings, a marriage ritual; for the state - coat of arms, flag, anthem; for religion - icon, cross, etc.

 • Oral and written codes of conduct.
-So, for the state - these are codes, for business - licenses, contracts, for the family - a marriage contract.
+So, for the state - these are codes, for business - licenses, contracts, for families - a marriage contract.

 • Ideology.
-For a family, this is mutual understanding, respect, love; for business - freedom of trade, entrepreneurship; for religion - Orthodoxy, Islam.
+For a family it means mutual understanding, respect, love; for business - freedom of trade and entrepreneurship; for religion - Orthodoxy, Islam.

 • Utilitarian cultural traits.
-So, for religion - places of worship; for healthcare - polyclinics, hospitals, diagnostic rooms; for education - classes, gym, library; for a family - a house, furniture.
+So, for religion - religious buildings; for healthcare – clinics, hospitals, diagnostic rooms; for education - classes, gym, library; for a family - a house, furniture.

 Functions of social institutions

-• Satisfaction of social needs is the main function of every institution.
+• Satisfying social needs is the main function of every institution.

 • Consolidation and reproduction of social relations.
-Each institution has its own norms, rules that allow you to standardize people's behavior.
-All this makes the society more stable.
+Each institution has its own norms and rules that help standardize people's behavior.
+All this makes society more sustainable.

-• Integrative function, that is, cohesion, the relationship of members of society.
+• Integrative function, that is, cohesion, interconnection of members of society.

-• Broadcasting function- the possibility of transferring experience, knowledge to new people who have come to one or another structure.
+• Broadcasting function— the opportunity to transfer experience and knowledge to new people who come to a particular structure.

-• Socialization- the assimilation by the individual of the norms and rules of behavior in society, methods of activity.
+• Socialization— the individual’s assimilation of norms and rules of behavior in society, methods of activity.

-• Communicative- this is the transfer of information both within the institution and between social institutions as a result of the interaction of members of society.
+• Communicative- this is the transfer of information both within an institution and between social institutions as a result of the interaction of members of society.

 Formal and informal social institutions

-Formal institutions- in them, activities are regulated within the framework of the current legislation (authorities, parties, courts, families, schools, the army, etc.)
+Formal institutions— their activities are regulated within the framework of current legislation (authorities, parties, courts, family, school, army, etc.)

 Informal institutions- their activities are not established by formal acts, that is, laws, orders, documents.